Cambridge-ICCS/FTorch/pages/examples.md

 !
 Generate an object to hold the Torch model type(torch_module) :: model

 !
-Set up types of input and output data integer, parameter :: n_inputs = 1
+Set up array of n_inputs input tensors and the output tensor !
+Note: In this example there is only one input tensor (n_inputs = 1) integer, parameter :: n_inputs = 1
 type(torch_tensor), dimension(n_inputs) :: model_input_arr
 type(torch_tensor) :: model_output

 !
-Set up the model input and output as Fortran arrays real, dimension(10,10), target  :: input real, dimension(5), target   :: output
+Set up the model inputs and output as Fortran arrays real, dimension(10,10), target  :: input real, dimension(5), target   :: output